Amazon Employees Express Dismay, Anger About Sudden Return-To-Office Policy

 In addition to conveying their concerns about the mandate, the petition also presents a number of data points and studies highlighting the benefits of remote work, such as improved productivity, and the ability to attract and retain top talent.

 Previously, Amazon had left it up to individual managers to decide how often their teams would be required to come into the office.
-Jassy had also embraced remote and hybrid work, predicting it would have a lasting impact on how people do their jobs.
+Jassy had also embraced remote and hybrid work, though he acknowledged Amazon was in a "stage of experimenting, learning and adjusting" and that the company's return-to-office approach could change.

-Last week, Jassy acknowledged that calling employees back to the office would come with some challenges.
+Last week, Jassy recognized that calling employees back to the office would come with some challenges.

 "We know that it won't be perfect at first, but the office experience will steadily improve over the coming months (and years) as our real estate and facilities teams smooth out the wrinkles, and ultimately keep evolving how we want our offices to be set up to capture the new ways we want to work," Jassy wrote in a memo announcing the mandate.